Set Up a Quick & Dirty FTP Server on DigitalOcean

 Although it’s technically optional for a stupid-simple setup, you can modify the default configuration file generated when installing ProFTPD.
 If you want, I’d at least recommend changing the server name to something more personalized:

-After that, create a new user that'll have access to the FTP server.
+After that, create a new user that’ll have access to the FTP server.
+In the same command, also specify a home directory for that user.

 Set a password for that user: